 Regarding the different range of activities and the different climate zones, I had no idea how to pack suitably for a conservative country with a Muslim majority — that has liberal beach resorts at the same time.

-Granted, I’m not the kind of girl who would ever wear a bikini or short in public, and I own a lot of loose black clothes anyways (wearing black is like a good medievalist’s uniform), but I was still wondering if I could wear tights for example.
+Granted, I’m not the kind of girl who would wear a bikini or super short shorts in public, and I own a lot of loose black clothes anyways (wearing black is like a good medievalist’s uniform after all), but I was still wondering if I could wear tights for example.

 After a few days in Jordan, I learned that it is better to cover up legs and shoulders especially in the cities — but how you cover up is not really an issue: I wore black leggings and tight boleros over tops and I didn’t feel any kind of unusual attention coming from that.